 SIS currently offers a one-of-a-kind dual undergraduate degree program with Ritsumeikan University in Japan.
 This program allows undergraduate students to earn two BA degrees from two universities in four years.
-AU students can choose to pursue a BA in International Studies or a BA in Language and Area Studies.
+AU students will receive a BA in International Studies.
 At Ritsumeikan, students study in the College of International Relations.
 With degrees granted in two countries, students participating in the dual degree programs gain the knowledge, skills, and practical experience to excel in careers in both countries.

 How the programs work:

-- Once enrolled at SIS, students will need to apply to a specific program through the SIS Office of International Program Development.
+Once enrolled at SIS, students will need to apply to a specific program through the SIS Office of International Programs.